-Background/Introduction: Regulatory T (Treg) cells have been implicated in atherosclerosis pathogenesis but the mechanisms involved remain poorly defined.
-Potent suppressive capacity constitutes the most important and defining Treg feature.
+Aim: Regulatory T (Treg) cells have been implicated in atherosclerosis pathogenesis but the mechanisms involved are poorly defined.
+Potent suppressive capacity remains the most important and defining Treg characteristic.
 Data on Treg frequency in atherosclerosis patients is contradictory: some studies found reduced frequencies; others suggested that Treg frequency does not correlate with atherosclerosis severity; and other studies suggested that Treg reduction increases myocardial infarction (MI) risk.
-Information on Treg suppressive function in atherosclerosis patients is even scarcer.

-Purpose: We aimed to characterise Treg frequency, phenotype and function in atherosclerosis patients.
+Information on Treg suppressive function is even scarcer.
+We aimed to characterise the frequency, phenotype and function of Tregs in atherosclerosis patients.

-Methods: CD4+CD25^{high}CD127^{low}FOXP3+ Treg were quantified in atherosclerosis patients (myocardial infarction (MI), n=60; stable angina, SA, n=40), and in healthy subjects (n=30) by flow cytometry.
+Methods: CD4+CD25^{high}CD127^{low}FOXP3+ Treg were quantified in atherosclerosis patients (MI, n=60; stable angina, SA, n=40), and in healthy subjects (n=30) by flow cytometry.
 Sorted Treg from atherosclerosis patients and controls were used for direct and cross-suppression assays.

 Results: Treg number was significantly lower in MI and SA patients compared to healthy subjects.
-This was due to reduction of naive Foxp3^{low}CD45RA^{high} Treg (p<0.0001), while effector Foxp3^{high}CD45RA^{low} Treg were not affected.
+This was due to reduction of resting/naive Foxp3^{low}CD45RA^{high} Treg (p<0.0001), while effector/activated Foxp3^{high}CD45RA^{low} Treg were not affected.
 Moreover, we found a significant increase in cytokine-producing Foxp3^{low}CD45RA^{low} Treg (p<0.0001).
 Strikingly, suppression assays demonstrated that Treg from MI patients display enhanced suppressive function compared to Treg from healthy individuals, in line with increased effector/resting Treg ratio in MI.
-In depth phenotypic and functional characterisation of Treg subsets to identify mechanisms responsible for altered frequency and suppressive activity is ongoing.